ckipp01/chris-kipp.io/blogs/the-debug-adapter-protocol-and-scala.md

 actually happens is that Metals will have communicated with your build server and gotten any main methods in your build target via a [`buildTarget/scalaMainClasses`](https://build-server-protocol.github.io/docs/extensions/scala.html#scala-main-classes-request) request and cached those results.
-Then when the LSP request comes to metals for the `textDocument/codeLens` Metals looks through the [SemanticDB](https://scalameta.org/docs/semanticdb/guide.html) for the current document and looks for any main methods.
-If it finds them, it compares them to the cached that were retrieved earlier, and then creates code lenses for them with special commands attached to them.
+Then when the LSP request comes to Metals for the `textDocument/codeLens` Metals looks through the [SemanticDB](https://scalameta.org/docs/semanticdb/guide.html) for the current document and looks for any main methods.
+If it finds them, it compares them to the cached ones that were retrieved earlier, and then creates code lenses for them with special commands attached to them.

-Here are some illustrations of the above.
+Here are some illustrations of the above:

-_Example of the `buildTarget/scalaMainClasses` request and response to the build server_
+_Example of the `buildTarget/scalaMainClasses` request and response with the build server_

 ```json
 [Trace - 10:50:29 AM] Sending request 'buildTarget/scalaMainClasses - (7)'